John Lithgow biography

 He was also in My Brother's Keeper, for which he earned an Emmy Award nomination and Dexter, for which he received his second Golden Globe award and another Primetime Emmy award.

 Aside from his success on television, John has made a rather successful comeback on the big screen as well, starring in films like Confessions of a Shopaholic (2009), Leap Year (2010), Rise of the Planet of the Apes (2011) and The Campaign (2012).
 He then starred alongside Matthew McConaughey in the sci-fi film Interstellar (2014), and alongside Jessica Chastain in Miss Sloane (2016).
-His latest role is in the holiday comedy Daddy's Home 2 (2017) starring Mark Wahlberg and Will Ferrell and the lyrical comedy Pitch Perfect 3 (2017).
+In 2017, he played Will Ferrell's father in the holiday comedy Daddy's Home 2 (2017) and also appeared in the musical comedy Pitch Perfect 3 (2017).

 John lives in Los Angeles with his wife, Mary, a history professor at UCLA, their daughter Phoebe, and son Nathan.